voodoo12345/credits-docs/source/dapp.rst

 The Credits Dapp is a distributed ledger-based application developed using the Credits Core framework.
-Dapp is a unit of business logic, and it's supposed to be designed with specific real life use case in mind.
+Dapp is a unit of business logic, and it's supposed to be designed with specific real-life use case in mind.

 Credits Dapp is a software module designed to run as part of the Credits Core node, it's not a standalone application in itself.
-However it's not meant to be uploaded into the blockchain as a smart contract code.
-Instead it is provided as a part of network setup and configuration before Core node is started.
+However, it's not meant to be uploaded into the blockchain as a smart contract code.
+Instead, it is provided as a part of network setup and configuration before Core node is started.
 Once the node is started the Dapp runs as integral part of the Core, inside Core's runtime.

-Credits Dapp is a Python module, and has to be discoverable to the Core using standard Python importing tools.
-Credits Dapp is must provide :ref:`state <blockchain-state>` definition, :ref:`transforms <transactions-transform>` that describe how that state is to be mutated and optionally unit tests that ensure validity of the above.
+Credits Dapp is a Python module and has to be discoverable to the Core using standard Python importing tools.
+Credits Dapp is must provide :ref:`state <blockchain-state>` definition, :ref:`transforms <transactions-transform>` that describe how that state is to be mutated and optionally unit tests that ensure the validity of the above.

 Credits Dapps can be mixed together, inherited, extended and reused just as any other software libraries.
 Several basic dapps are readily available